depau/wi-se-sw/README.md

 If you're using the web client, this can close the browser, depending on which one you use.

-Chrome browser seams to ignore `Ctrl`+`Q` and pass it like it is, at least Linux version.
+Chrome browser seems to ignore `Ctrl`+`Q` and pass it like it is, at least Linux version.

 Firefox will ask you to close the page, but you can disable this shortcut.
 Read more about how to do it on [how-to-disable-ctrlq-shortcut-in-firefox](https://superuser.com/questions/1318336/how-to-disable-ctrlq-shortcut-in-firefox-on-linux) thread.